karavar3/karavar3/README.md

 <h3> Hi there! 👋 </h3>

-I'm Fego.
+I am Fego.
 I live in Turkey.
-I can speak Turkish,english and little bit portuguese.
+I can speak Turkish, English and a little Portuguese.
 I am an Electrical and Electronics Engineer.
-I am a full time blockchain worker.
-I'm a tester and developer.
-I've been interested in blockcahin for a long time.
-I joined many different networks and 200+ Testnets.
-And btw I have a lot of experience in managing and organizing the Discord Server (creating channels, integrating and moderating bots, supporting and helping the community).I enjoy testing testnets and giving feedback to the team!
+I am a full time blockchain employee.
+I am a tester and developer.
+I have been interested in blockchain for a long time (5+ years).
+I have joined many different networks and 250+ Testnets.
+I am using Bare-Metal servers, monitored 24/7.
+I provide reliable and fast communication staking service.
+And by the way, I have a lot of experience managing and organizing Discord Server (creating channels, integrating and managing bots, supporting and helping the community).
+I enjoy testing testnets and providing feedback to the team!
 It's an honor to help the community!

 <h4>I believe the future is blockchain.
 I am happy to contribute to projects and the community.
 Making everything decentralized and reliable 🥂</h4>